 Still shots from the video.
 Tap any image to open full resolution.
 Note: Correction to my narrative.
 Introduction year was 1985, not 1987.

 Prototype Sanyo Beam Index and Index 1 production ready Beam Index Television

-Sanyo of Japan demonstrated in Tsukuba, Japan, a 3 inch color prototype Beam Index tube called the Lollipop because the display broadened out above the tubes gun, much like Sony’s flat black and white CRT, first introduced in 1982, called the Watchman model FD 210 and shown on Page Two of this website.
+The article went on to describe the set was being shown for the first time at an international exposition in Japan.
+Sanyo of Japan demonstrated in Tsukuba, Japan, a 3 inch color prototype Beam Index tube nicknamed “Lollipop” because the display broadened out above the tubes gun, much like Sony’s flat black and white CRT, first introduced in 1982, called the Watchman model FD 210 and shown on PAGE TWO of this website.